Prologue: The Hunter and his Disciples.

 After about 15 seconds, the demon goes quiet, no longer moving.

 “And that is how you make sure a demon is really dead.”
-I speak as I withdraw my weapons from the demon and return towards to my disciples side.
+I speak as I withdraw my weapons from the demon and walk back towards both my disciples.
 They merely stare at me with a puzzled face.
 I place Lacero back into its scabbard as Perdo disappears from my left hand, along with the chains.

 “Alright.
-Let us head home.
-I want to eat Marian’s breakfast.”
+Let us head back.
+I want to grab a wink before Marian’s breakfast is ready.”
 I pat on both their shoulders as I walk pass them.
 I can hear footsteps following me from behind.